zakyoung/PizzaCalcGUI/README.md

 # PizzaCalcGUI
-Very simple Java GUI that calculates how many slices of pizza will be needed for a certain number of people.
+Very simple Java GUI that calculates how many people a pizza of a certain size inches will feed.